thoreaudesign/st-chat/README.md

 git@github.com:thoreaudesign/st-chat.git

 # Launch containers, including NATS broker and feeds
+cd st-chat
 docker-compose up -d

+# Install python dependencies using virtualenv
+python3 -m venv venv
+source venv/bin/activate
+pip install -r requirements.txt
 ```

 ## Running nats-sub
 The nats-sub script subscribes to the NATS broker, parses the messages (protobufs) sent by the two preconfigured subscribers, then stores each message in persistent storage.

 ```
+# The IP 172.17.0.1 is the gateway IP address of the docker network.
+This IP should be standard across docker installations.
+# If that IP does not work, use `docker inspect network st-chat_internal` to obtain the IP address assigned to the NATS broker container.

 python3 natssub sport_event -s nats://172.17.0.1:4222
 python3 natssub execution -s nats://172.17.0.1:4222
 ```